MicrosoftDocs/memdocs/memdocs/intune/apps/get-app-bundle-id-intune-admin-center.md

 # Get the app bundle ID for your policies in Microsoft Intune

 When you add an app to Intune or use the built-in apps, the bundle ID of the app is also added.
 This bundle ID identifies the app, and you can use the bundle ID in your policies.
-For example, you can use the bundle ID in an Intune device configuration profiles to allow or block specific apps.

-This article lists the steps to get the app bundle IDs using the Intune admin center.
+For example, you can use the bundle ID in an Intune device configuration profile to allow or block specific apps.

 Applies to: